 ACCESSORY DWELLING: See DWELLING/ACCESSORY.

+ACCESSORY STRUCTURE: A structure which is: 1) detached from and clearly incidental and subordinate to the principal use of or structure on a lot, 2) located on the same lot as the principal structure or use, and 3) clearly and customarily related to the principal structure or use.
+For residential uses these include, but may not be limited to garages, garden and tool sheds, and playhouses.

 ACCESSORY USE: A use which is located on the same lot as the principal use, is customarily incidental and subordinate to the principal use of a lot, and is customarily associated with the principal use.
 See also ACCESSORY STRUCTURE.

 AGRICULTURE: As defined by the Vermont Secretary of Agriculture, Food and Markets to include the cultivation or other use of land for growing food, fiber, Christmas trees, maple sap, or horticultural and orchard crops; the raising, feeding or management of livestock, poultry, equines, fish or bees; the operation of greenhouses; the production of maple sap; the on-site storage, preparation and sale of agricultural products principally produced on the farm; and the on-site production of fuel or power from agricultural products or wastes produced on the farm.
 The term shall include commercial riding stables, but specifically excludes the slaughtering of animals or poultry for commercial purposes.
 See also REQUIRED AGRICULTURAL PRACTICES, FARM STRUCTURE.

+AREA OF SPECIAL FLOOD HAZARD: Synonymous in meaning with the phrase “special flood hazard area” for the purposes of these regulations.

 BAKERY: A commercial storefront operation or bakeshop that produces baked goods (e.g., breads, cakes, pies, pastries) primarily for retail sale on the premises, and may also offer catering services.
 If 50% or more of revenue is from wholesale business, a bakery is classified as “light industry.”
 See also LIGHT INDUSTRY.

 BANK: Any area of land, including structures thereon, that is used or designed to be used for financial transactions as licensed by the State of Vermont.
 For purposes of these regulations, as specified for certain zoning districts, banks with drive-through facilities are regulated separately from banks without such facilities.